Prof-Ahn-Jung-Hwan/sclera_conjunctiva_Ordinal_Aware_analysis/README.md

 # Non-invasive Hemoglobin Estimation from Conjunctival Images

 This repository contains the official PyTorch implementation for the paper "[Cross-Population Non-Invasive Hemoglobin Screening via Ordinal-Aware Sclera-Conjunctiva Co-Analysis]".
-Our work proposes a deep learning model, HbNet, for non-invasively estimating hemoglobin (Hb) levels from digital images of the conjunctiva.
+Our work proposes a deep learning model, HbNet, for non-invasively estimating hemoglobin (Hb) levels from digital images of the sclera-conjunctiva.

 ## Overview